GNUnet 0.26.2-113-ged4734898

 Minimum value for channel IDs of local clients.

-Definition: cadet.h:70
+Definition cadet.h:70

 struct GNUNET_CADET_ClientChannelNumber GSC_bind(struct CadetClient *c, struct CadetChannel *ch, struct CadetPeer *dest, const struct GNUNET_HashCode *port, uint32_t options)